 Granite and Quartz Countertops

 Quartz and natural stone like granite are naturally more expensive than laminate due to the cost of cutting and installing these countertops.If you’re prepared to invest in the very best stone for your kitchen, you might not be sure whether to go with natural stone (granite) or engineered stone (quartz), so what do you get with these stone kitchen countertops?

 Granite countertops are 100% natural.
 A slab counter will be sliced from a quarry, cut down to size, then honed until completely smooth.
 Since it’s natural, granite will contain flaws and imperfections.
 This surface will also stain if exposed to red wine.You’ll need the granite countertop sealed on installation and will have to continue sealing the surface over its lifetime.

 Quart countertops are up to 97% natural with polymer resins and color pigments added.
 Pricier than granite, quart needs no maintenance.
 All imperfections are removed and the resins help quartz counters resist stains.

 Contractor and Installation

-Remember that the cheapest quote will by no means always be the best.
-Rather than being driven by the bottom line when looking for countertops in Des Moines, make sure the contractor is highly experienced and capable of delivering the finish your kitchen deserves.
+Once you’ve determined which countertops would make the best fit in your kitchen, you should choose your contractor carefully and think about installation.Some laminate countertops are easy enough to install yourself, but if you’re looking at quartz or granite, you’ll need professional installation or a top-notch kitchen remodeler.Your choice of countertops will widen considerably if you have them made and installed by a professional contractor in Iowa.Remember that the cheapest quote will by no means always be the best.
+Rather than being driven by the bottom line when looking for countertops in Des Moines, make sure the contractor is highly experienced and capable of delivering the finish your kitchen or bathroom remodel deserves.As the saying goes, buy cheap and buy twice.